How does the itemized deduction differ from the standard deduction?

 On the other hand, the itemized deduction allows you to list (itemize) your deductions on Schedule A.

 The IRS lets you choose either the "bundled" standard deduction or the "a la carte" itemized deduction.
-Naturally, most taxpayers will choose the one that gives them the biggest tax break.
-After you enter your information in TurboTax, we'll let you know which option gives you the biggest tax break.
+Naturally, most taxpayers want the one that gives them the most money back.
+After you've completed the Deductions & Credits section of TurboTax, we'll let you know which deduction gives you the biggest tax break.